KaeptnNemo/RookieOne/src/engine/README.md

 ### [GameState.fs](GameState.fs)

-Contains the types `GameState`, `Move` and helper functions to work with those and a game's history.
+Contains the types `State`, `Move` and helper functions to work with those and a game's history.

 ### [Rules.fs](Rules.fs)